godexc/CiscoUmbrellaUSOM/README.md

  - Domain checks are added in order to avoid multiple calls for the same domain.

 - Call it using python umbrella_usom.py or with >> output.txt

+- Try to bind it with a CRON or similar task to do it on a daily/weekly basis.

  # Feature Enchancements